 Many ALICE households face ongoing distress because they have not recovered from the Great Recession, debt accumulation, a job loss, or other major challenges.
-Many are working hard and still struggling to find safe housing, quality child care, nutritious food, accessible health care, and reliable transportation that they can afford.
+Many are working hard and still struggling to find safe housing, quality child care, accessible health care, nutritious food, and reliable transportation that they can afford.
 Rising wages and pandemic assistance mitigated some of the financial impact of business disruptions, a health crisis, and rising inflation that characterized the past few years.
-Yet 45% of households in Oregon were still struggling in 2022 - ranking Oregon 39th among all states and the District of Columbia in financial hardship (with 1st representing the lowest rate of hardship).
+Yet 35% of households in Washington were still struggling in 2022.
+While that percentage ranks Washington 3rd among all states and the District of Columbia in financial hardship (with 1st representing the lowest rate of hardship), it still means that more than a third of the state's households were struggling.
 Insights from the Federal Reserve SHED and the Household Pulse Survey help explain why: